dominiksalvet/risc63/doc/registers.md

 ## Program Counter (`pc`)

 The `pc` register is also known as instruction pointer.
 It holds the address of the currently executing instruction.
-As long as that instruction is not a jump, the value of this register is automatically incrementing.
+If that instruction is not a jump, the value of this register is automatically incremented.

 The **reset value** of the `pc` register is `0x0`.